oknozor/kip/README.md

 # Kip - Your Personal Dashboard CLI

 Kip is a modular command-line dashboard that aggregates and displays information from various sources like GitHub issues, calendars, and more.
 It consists of a daemon (kipd) that collects data in the background and a CLI (kip) to query this information.
+All data fetched by plugins is stored locally in a fast embedded database, ensuring instantaneous access to your information without network latency.

 ## Features